inveniosoftware/invenio/docs/tutorial-module/run-n-test.rst

 Build the documentation
 -----------------------
-The documentation can be built with the ``run-tests.sh`` script, but you need the *tests* requirements, and run the tests.
+The documentation can be built with the ``run-tests.sh`` script, but you need to have installed *tests* requirements, and to run the tests.
 If you just want to build the documentation, you will only need the *docs* requirements (see the install section above).
 Make sure you are back at the root directory of the module and run: